 You might think that having vague or atypical cardiac symptoms might affect how quickly patients would seek emergency medical care, but this particular research found that atypical cardiac symptoms were NOT a significant predictor for pre-hospital delay times longer than for textbook Hollywood Heart Attack symptoms (chest pain, pain down your left arm, etc.) But see #5 for differing conclusions from Arkansas researchers . . .

 4. A more recent study on treatment-seeking delay during heart attack was presented at the Canadian Cardiovascular Congress in Vancouver.(6) .The study’s lead author Dr. Catherine Kreatsoulas and her Harvard-based research team developed the term “symptomatic tipping point” to describe what they had observed about that transitional period between initial symptom onset and seeking medical attention.
 They identified six transitional stages common to both men and women during a heart attack, although they found that men respond to their symptoms faster than women do.
-The six stages, in chronological order, include:⇒
+The six stages, in more or less chronological order, include:⇒

 - a period of uncertainty (patient attributes their symptoms to another health condition)